NethServer/docs/administrator-manual/en/disaster_recovery.rst

 ntopng
 ^^^^^^

 ntopng must be reconfigured.
-Access the :guilabel:`Bandwidth monitor` page inside old Server Manager.
+Access the :guilabel:`Bandwidth monitor` page inside the old Server Manager.
 Then enable the service and select network interfaces to monitor.

 See also :ref:`ntopng-section`.